cristian-sudo/readme-check/tips/2025-02-25/php.md

 ## PHP Tip
 - Use `isset()` to check if a variable is set.

-**Quote of the Day:** "The programmer, like the poet, works only slightly removed from pure thought-stuff.
-He builds his castles in the air, from air, creating by exertion of the imagination.
-Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures." — *Fred Brooks*
+**Quote of the Day:** "C++ certainly has its good points.
+But by and large I think it's a bad language.
+It does a lot of things half well and it’s just a garbage heap of ideas that are mutually exclusive.
+It’s way too big, way too complex.
+And it’s obviously built by a committee." — *Gottfried Wilhelm Leibniz*